 Each camera is unique, with a different body and different internal settings, so don’t be afraid to experiment.

 The primary component of a DSLR is a reflex mirror or prism (or both.)
 These mirrors and prisms reflect light through the optical viewfinder, which allows you to accurately take a photo of the image you are looking at through this viewfinder.
 Light starts at the lens and then passes to the mirror prism inside of the camera body.
 The mirror moves when the shutter is released, allowing a path to be opened to the image sensor.
 The end result?
 Fantastic photos.
+In fact, they’re often so high quality, you won’t be wondering if a phone camera is better than a DSLR.

 A DSLR’s lens focuses light and magnifies certain properties of the outdoor space, depending on the lens size, shape, and type.
 The lens sends light to the mirror or prism, which hits the viewfinder and, ultimately, the image sensor.
-You can swap out a number of different lenses for unique photographic effects.
+You can swap out a wide range of different lenses for unique photographic effects.

 STAT: The first DSLR camera was made in 1999, and after only a few years of technological improvements, it eventually replaced single-lens reflex cameras. (source)